Clinical Nutrition Patient Care

-Registered dietitians from the faculty of the Department of Clinical Nutrition provide patient services through the James W. Aston Ambulatory Care Center on the UT Southwestern campus.
-Physicians generally refer patients to the dietitian, but patients may also refer themselves.
+Registered dietitians from the Department of Clinical Nutrition provide patient services through the James W. Aston Ambulatory Care Center on the UT Southwestern campus.
+Physicians generally refer patients to our dietitians, but patients may also refer themselves.

 The registered dietitian will make individualized recommendations for practical, specific dietary changes the patient can implement.
-The dietitian works collaboratively with patients and physicians to implement diet changes and monitor outcomes.
+The dietitian collaborates with patients and physicians to implement diet changes and monitor outcomes.

-Call 214-648-3678 for an appointment and general information regarding fees and possible insurance coverage.
+Call 214-648-3678 for an appointment or for general information regarding fees and possible insurance coverage.
 (Medicare coverage of medical nutrition therapy is limited to treatment of diabetes or kidney disease with appropriate physician referral.)